Ramblurr/blog/_posts/2011-12-13-a-reluctant-relationship-yubikey-google-authentication.markdown

 Google's.

-The second drawback most people won't identify with: I don't want to carry a smart phone with me!
+The second drawback most people won't identify with: I don't want to carry a smartphone with me!
 I travel.
 A lot.
-In fact, [I'm always traveling][et].
+In fact, [I travel by bike][et].
 When traveling by bike, minimizing weight is important followed closely by minimizing the value of my equipment (shiny stuff [gets broken][sad] or stolen), and smartphones are heavy and expensive.
-So, I carry a cheap $30 cellphone and swap sim cards as I enter new countries.
+So, I carry a tiny and cheap $30 cellphone and swap sim cards as I enter new countries.

 How then can I retain the benefit of Google's 2-factor authentication, while ditching the phone?
-I could generate OTPs through google and write them down, which I have been doing for awhile, but that is a huge PITA.
+I could generate OTPs through Google and write them down, which I have been doing for awhile, but that is a huge PITA.

 Enter the [Yubikey][yub].
-The Yubikey is a tiny usb device that produces One-Time Passwords and appears to the OS as a USB keyboard, so it works on all platforms.
+The Yubikey is a tiny usb device that produces One-Time Passwords and appears to the OS as a USB keyboard making it work on all platforms.
 The Yubikey can hold two identities that can be configured according to four different options (Yubico OTP, OATH, static, challenge-response).

-If only there was a way to use the Yubikey with Google's 2 factor authentication...
+A Yubikey seems like the perfect lightweight, secure replacement for OTP generation, how then could I use it with Google's 2-factor authentication?

 <a name="goodstuff" />
 <h3>Finding common ground: OATH-TOTP</h3>
 Originally, I imagined some system that stored your Google 2-factor auth secret, and allowed you to auth with your Yubico OTP.
-Such a system would not be ideal, because wherever that system lived so lived your google secret.
+Such a system would not be ideal, because wherever that system lived so would live your google secret.
 We want to be sure wherever the secret is stored is secure.

 As it turns out [Google's 2-factor authenticator][gauth] is an implementation of the OATH-TOTP protocol, a system for generating one-time passwords via a HMAC-SHA1 hash using the current time as input.